na-na-hi/renget/archive/tmd2many_items.md

 Rabuta Berry | A strong bitter flavor, with a small sour tang.
 Eaten whole, it is said to help with digestion and quell upset stomachs.
 (2 Bitter, 1 Sour) | 25₽
 Nomel Berry | A very strong sour flavor, particularly intensely concentrated at the pointed ends.
 (1 Spicy, 2 Sour) | 25₽ Pamtre Berry | A soft, faintly sweet flavor.
 Is a good source of natural oils.
-(3 Dry, 1 Sweet) | 25₽ Watmel Berry | A very large, watery berry with an exceedingly sweet flavour.
+(3 Dry, 1 Sweet) | 25₽ Watmel Berry | A very large, watery berry with an exceedingly sweet flavor.
 (3 Sweet, 1 Bitter) | 25₽ Durin Berry | A highly bitter, widely disliked berry that is often used as a hiccup remedy.
 (3 Bitter, 1 Sour) | 25₽ Belue Berry | A berry with an enticing aroma and juicy flesh that is extremely sour.
 (3 Sour, 1 Spicy) | 25₽ Occa Berry | Very spicy with hard flesh, but becomes sweet if cooked.
 Used in dishes with strong flavors.
 (1 Spicy, 1 Sweet) | 25₽
 Passho Berry | Dotted with bubbles, this dry berry will float if placed in water.
 Easily breaks down and melds with liquids if cooked.
 (1 Dry, 1 Bitter) | 25₽
 Wacan Berry | Draws energy from lightning strikes to produce a large, rich sweet-and-sour berry.
 Popular in jams and sweets.
 (1 Sweet, 1 Sour) | 25₽
 Rindo Berry | A bitter flavor and slightly spicy.
 Popular as a health food in vegetable-heavy dishes.
 (1 Bitter, 1 Spicy) | 25₽
 Yache Berry | A dry, slightly sour berry.
-Flavour is enhanced if chilled, and is said to cool down the body.
+Flavor is enhanced if chilled, and is said to cool down the body.
 (1 Dry, 1 Sour) | 25₽
-Chople Berry | A spicy, bitter flavour, said to heat up the body.
+Chople Berry | A spicy, bitter flavor, said to heat up the body.
 (1 Spicy, 1 Bitter) | 25₽ Kebia Berry | A very sour green berry with a dry, mild black core.
 (1 Dry, 1 Sour) | 25₽ Shuca Berry | A sweet flavor with a spicy kick.
 (1 Spicy, 1 Sweet) | 25₽ Coba Berry | A bitter berry with a hard exterior.
 Noted to cause blue stains.
 (1 Dry, 1 Bitter) | 25₽